willgitdata/pollen8/README.md

 # Pollenate
-Platform for beekeepers / pollinators to match with farms.
+Platform for farm owners to match with pollination companies.